-The study of uranium accumulation in marine sedimentation are described in Chapter 3.
-We studied marine sediments in the Kandalaksha bay of the White Sea, the Laptev and East-Siberian Seas (oxidative conditions) and in the Black Sea (oxidative and reductive conditions) using different analytical methods, including optical microscopy, ICP-MS, CHNS, IRMS, XRD, Eh, pH and temperature measurements (sections 3.1 - 3.4).
-Interpreting results were carried out using thermodynamic modeling uranium forms in a water-sediment system under different conditions in the Chapter 3 (section 3.5).

-The results of the uranium variations study, factors controlling behavior of uranium in source rocks and relationship of uranium content with oil saturation are considered using the data on core samples of the Bazhenov Formation (Chapter 4).
-We analyzed the data obtained on core samples from 13 wells, drilled in the Central and the North parts of the West Siberia Petroleum Basin (section 4.1).
-Analytical methods include Rock-Eval pyrolysis, gamma spectrometry on core, the thermal core logging, IRMS, XRF and other (section 4.2).
-The data on uranium content and TOC variations allowed us to obtain and analyze continues high-resolution profiles of U, TOC, and U/TOC for different geological sections of the Bazhenov Formation (section 4.3).
-The study of uranium content together with the other redox sensitive elements concentration, content and isotope composition of sulfur, the oxygen Rock-Eval pyrolysis index allowed us to establish the leading role of redox conditions in uranium accumulation in source rocks (section 4.4).
-The relationship of uranium content and oil productivity of intervals have been studied for 13 wells using the data of gamma spectroscopy of core and data of Rock-Eval pyrolysis (section 4.5).
-Main results are summarized in the Chapter 5.
-The detailed measurements results (uranim, TOC determining based on the thermal core logging results and U/TOC ratios) of the Bazhenov Formation rocks for 9 wells are presented in the Appendix A of this work.
+The study of uranium accumulation in marine sedimentation is described in Chapter 3.
+We studied marine sediments in the Kandalaksha bay of the White Sea, the Laptev and East-Siberian Seas (oxidative conditions), and the Black Sea (oxidative and reductive conditions) using different analytical methods, including optical microscopy, ICP-MS, CHNS, IRMS, XRD, Eh, pH and temperature measurements (sections 3.1 - 3.4).
+Interpreting results were carried out using thermodynamic modeling of uranium forms in a water-sediment system under different conditions in Chapter 3 (section 3.5).
+The results of the uranium variations study, factors controlling the behavior of uranium in source rocks, and the relationship of uranium content with oil saturation are considered using the data on core samples of the Bazhenov Formation (Chapter 4).
+We analyzed the data obtained on core samples from 13 wells, drilled in the Central and Northern parts of the West Siberia Petroleum Basin (section 4.1).
+Analytical methods include Rock-Eval pyrolysis, gamma spectrometry on the core, thermal core logging, IRMS, XRF, and others (section 4.2).
+The data on uranium content and TOC variations allowed us to obtain and analyze continuous high-resolution profiles of U, TOC, and U/TOC for different geological sections of the Bazhenov Formation (section 4.3).
+The study of uranium content together with the other redox-sensitive elements concentration, content, and isotope composition of sulfur, the oxygen Rock-Eval pyrolysis index allowed us to establish the leading role of redox conditions in uranium accumulation in source rocks (section 4.4).
+The relationship between uranium content and oil productivity of intervals has been studied for 13 wells using the data of gamma spectroscopy of the core and data of Rock-Eval pyrolysis (section 4.5).
+The main results are summarized in Chapter 5.
+The detailed measurement results (uranium, TOC determining based on the thermal core logging results, and U/TOC ratios) of the Bazhenov Formation rocks for 9 wells are presented in Appendix A of this work.